DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDropDownList/1 Configuration/grouped.md

 Specifies whether data items should be grouped.

 ---
-When this option is **true**, make sure that all data source objects have the following structure:
+When this property is **true**, make sure that all data source objects have the following structure:

     <!--JavaScript-->const dataSource = [{
         key: "Group 1", // Group caption